 What are the common symptoms of hyperglycemia?

-Symptoms of hyperglycemia include thirst, frequent urination, and hunger.
+Symptoms of nursing diagnosis of hyperglycemia include thirst, frequent urination, and hunger.
 Headaches, fatigue, and blurry vision are also signs.
-Spotting these symptoms early is key to managing them.
+Identifying these symptoms early is crucial to managing them effectively.

 What are the risk factors and causes of hyperglycemia?

-Hyperglycemia can be caused by diabetes, endocrine disorders, and a sedentary lifestyle.
-Obesity and family history also increase risk.
+Diabetes, endocrine disorders, and a sedentary lifestyle can cause nursing diagnosis of hyperglycemia.
+Obesity and Family history also increase risk.
 Not monitoring blood glucose enough is another factor.

 How is hyperglycemia diagnosed and assessed?

-Nurses check vital signs and do lab tests to diagnose hyperglycemia.
+Nurses check vital signs and do lab tests to diagnose nursing diagnosis of hyperglycemia.
 They look at serum glucose levels and HbA1c.
 They also use continuous glucose monitoring.

 Vital signs can show hypotension and tachycardia.
 Lab tests and monitoring give real-time glucose data.